Chatledo Eidi

-Chatledo Eidi (English: Gone With A Heavy Heart) is a 2000 Indian Meitei language film directed and produced by Makhonmani Mongsaba under the banner of Sangai Films.
+Chatledo Eidi (English: Gone With A Heavy Heart) is a 2000 Indian Manipuri film directed and produced by Makhonmani Mongsaba under the banner of Sangai Films.
 It is based on the famous radio play Chatledo Eidi Meigee Ching Puduna by Moirangthem Inao.
 The film was selected for Indian Panorama of the 32nd International Film Festival of India (IFFI) 2001.
 The movie won the National Film Award for Best Feature Film in Manipuri at the 48th National Film Awards.

-Synopsis
+Plot

 Sheilesh and Sandhyarani's love affair begins on a rainy day through a mutual friend Radharani.
 Both the lovebirds face harsh realities of life in differing ways.
 Sheilesh looks for new jobs and opportunities but the prevailing system of corruption never stands in favour of a simpleton like him.
 Sandhyarani lives under a roof where her sister-in-law becomes the main reason for their family's harmony to be constantly disturbed.
 Despite all the obstacles their lives have to offer, Sheilesh and Sandhyarani strive hard for a shared future.
 Unfortunately, they part ways and Sandhyarani leaves her paternal home with a heavy heart.